Alkyne: Naming alkynes

 In systematic chemical nomenclature, alkynes are named with the Greek prefix system without any additional letters.
 Examples include ethyne or octyne.
 In parent chains with four or more carbons, it is necessary to say where the triple bond is located.
 For octyne, one can either write 3-octyne or oct-3-yne when the bond starts at the third carbon.
 The lowest number possible is given to the triple bond.
 When no superior functional groups are present, the parent chain must include the triple bond even if it is not the longest possible carbon chain in the molecule.
 Ethyne is commonly called by its trivial name acetylene.

 In chemistry, the suffix -yne is used to denote the presence of a triple bond.
 In organic chemistry, the suffix often follows IUPAC nomenclature.
 However, inorganic compounds featuring unsaturation in the form of triple bonds may be denoted by substitutive nomenclature with the same methods used with alkynes (i.e. the name of the corresponding saturated compound is modified by replacing the "-ane" ending with "-yne"). "-diyne" is used when there are two triple bonds, and so on.
-The position of unsaturation is indicated by a numerical locant immediately preceding the "-yne" suffix, or 'locants' in the case of multiple triple bonds.
-Locants are chosen so that the numbers are low as possible. "-yne" is also used as an infix to name substituent groups that are triply bound to the parent compound.
+In case of multiple triple bonds, the position of unsaturation is indicated by a numerical locant immediately preceding the "-yne" suffix, or 'locants'.
+Locants are chosen so that the numbers are low as possible. "-yne" is also used as a suffix to name substituent groups that are triply bound to the parent compound.

 Sometimes a number between hyphens is inserted before it to state which atoms the triple bond is between.
 This suffix arose as a collapsed form of the end of the word "acetylene".
 The final "-e" disappears if it is followed by another suffix that starts with a vowel.